raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 ## File Naming is Critical

 It is important to use file names that can be re-sorted to the right order if they should become shuffled.
 This is particularly important if a separate image file is used for each side of a ballot, which is common because PNG format only has one side per file.
 The underlying problem is that the names can be added to the ZIP archives according to how they are listed rather than the order they were created.
 When looking at the zip file, we can't get them back in order without a lot of work.
 We need to be able to sort them to return them in the original order.
-It is particularly important that we can get the front and back back together.
+It is particularly important that we can get the front and back together again because the style of the back relies on the front.

 **Please adhere to the following rules:**